TK-Problem/Interesting_Sport_Stats/README.md

  Post"*.
 I wanted to practice
   [CRISP-DM process](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining)
   on  sports performance and betting data.
-For these reasons, I chose to investigate historical data of top basketball leagues in USA and Europe.
+For these reasons, I chose to investigate historical odds data of top sport leagues in USA and Europe.

    Initially, I wanted to answer these
    questions:

 * Which are the most unprofitable bets?